 Does it make sense that a new medicinal market has opened up but medical insurers aren’t a part of it?
 Shouldn’t people who use cannabis medicinally receive the same subsidies that opioid patients receive?
 In many cases, medical cannabis can be less expensive than opioids.
 If it can make financial sense and medical sense, why shouldn’t it be covered?

 I can understand people’s gut reaction is often against the idea of insuring medical cannabis.
 The stigmatization against its use still hangs heavy in our culture.
 To many, the idea of insuring ‘drug use’ is repugnant.
-However, when rationally reminded that opioid patients are using a far more addictive and dangerous drug, you would think that most would see that it makes sense that medical cannabis should also be insured.
+However, when you hear that opioid patients are using a far more addictive and dangerous drug, you would think that most would see that it makes sense that medical cannabis should also be insurable.

 Insuring medical cannabis improves the health and outcomes of a population.
 For starters, as mentioned, medical cannabis is often less expensive than traditional pharmaceuticals which have seen their prices soar over the past decade.
 Secondly, people who use medical cannabis have better health outcomes that people on synthetic pharmaceuticals.
 They report higher rates of satisfaction with their medicine, improved sleep, and a higher quality of living.
 More importantly, when doctors prescribe cannabis instead of opiates, overdose deaths drastically drop.